 By the 90’s Binet Homes had perfected its formula for success.
-The name was synonymous with quality homes, ultimate service to its clients and design standards of the highest order.
-The brothers undertook a further series of major developments in Cherrybrook named Cannanwood Estate, Arundel and Louise Way and also the Aiken Grove Estate in West Pennant Hills.
+The name was synonymous with quality custom homes, ultimate service to its clients, and design standards of the highest order.
+The brothers undertook a further series of major developments in Cherrybrook named Cannanwood Estate, Arundel and Louise Way, and the Aiken Grove Estate in West Pennant Hills.

 By now, a bona fide market leader in the Sydney custom home building sector with multiple awards to confirm its position, Binet Homes was now a major building industry employer, formidable real-estate developer and trend-setting design innovator.
 The 2000’s saw more substantial developments at Oliver Way, Cherrybrook and a contract to build luxury residences at Pulpit Point – a development by real estate mogul Sid Londish.